“Lessons I’ve Learned About Healing from a Breakup”

 “In the end you need to do what is best for yourself, you can only help yourself,” is the mantra she repeats.

 In the continued search for how to stay afloat after my breakup with the Boyfriend, I take her advice — to help myself — and the suggestion of another friend — an attention deficit hyperactivity disorder (ADHD) adult who regularly attends Alcoholics-Anonymous (AA) meetings to cope.

-The friend said she found the 12-step program, the bread and butter of AA, can be applied to anyone with a mental health disorder or addictive tendencies.
-The basic premise of the 12-step process to overcoming alcohol addiction is acceptance of one’s condition and having a willingness to tackle it and a willingness to surround oneself with people committed to making changes for the better.
+The friend said she found the 12-step program, the bread and butter of AA, can be applied to anyone with a mental health disorder or obsessive tendencies.
+The basic premise of the 12-step process to overcoming alcoholism is acceptance of one’s condition and having a willingness to tackle it and a willingness to surround oneself with people committed to making changes for the better.

 Ever since she suggested it, I’ve been itching to attend, perhaps to find inspiration, hope, and affirmation that despite the facades people present, beneath flesh and blood and dress, we all have issues.

 So two Sundays ago I slipped into the basement of a church where an AA meeting was being held.
 It was packed with people from all walks of life, ranging from their early 20s to their 70s or higher.
 I sat in the back of the room, trying hard, per the code of the group, to remain anonymous.

 There was the woman in her early 30s who spoke of finding herself in rehab, not for the first time, three months after getting married.
 She ended up getting a divorce a year and a half later, and she said she continues to piece her life together by attending a meeting everyday and by sticking with her sponsor.

 A fellow in his 60s talked candidly about the disease that ruined his marriage and the relationship with his grown son.
 The trick to overcoming disease is patience, he said.
 “It took a long time for you to get sick and it’s going to take a long time for you to get better.
 You are here because you have a disease.”